shenhuiying2017/azure-docs.es-es/articles/mobile-engagement/mobile-engagement-user-interface-dashboard.md

 <properties
-   pageTitle="Interfaz de usuario de Azure Mobile Engagement: panel" description="Obtenga información acerca de cómo ver y administrar gráficos de datos acerca de su aplicación mediante Azure Mobile Engagement" services="mobile-engagement" documentationCenter="" authors="piyushjo"
+   pageTitle="Azure Mobile Engagement User Interface - Dashboard" description="Learn how to view and manage charts of data about your application using Azure Mobile Engagement" services="mobile-engagement" documentationCenter="" authors="piyushjo"